plp13/qman/src/qman.1.md

 # MOUSE SUPPORT

-Mouse input is supported but is considered experimental.
-The **CONFIGURATION** section contains instructions on how to disable it.
+Mouse input is supported but is considered experimental and is disabled by default.
+The **CONFIGURATION** section contains instructions on how to enable it.
+Most terminal emulators still provide basic mouse support when mouse input is disabled.

-When mouse input is enabled, the scroll wheel can be used as an alternative way for invoking the UP and DOWN program actions.
-Clicking the left mouse button causes the link under the cursor to be selected.
-Clicking the middle button (the scroll wheel in most mice) invokes the OPEN action.
-Finally, clicking the right button invokes HELP.
+When mouse input is enabled:

+- The scroll wheel can be used as an alternative way for scrolling, invoking the UP and DOWN program actions
+- Pressing and dragging the left mouse button over page text causes it to be selected and copied to the clipboard (this feature is experimental and may not work reliably with all terminals/environments)
+- Pressing and dragging the left mouse button over the scrollbar allows for scrolling through the page
+- Clicking the left mouse button on a link causes the link under the cursor to be selected
+- Clicking the middle button (the scroll wheel for most mice) invokes the OPEN action, opening the currently selected link
+- Clicking the right button invokes the HELP action
-In situations where the user is asked to input text or select from a menu, the middle button acts as a substitute for the ENTER key, and the right button as a substitute for CTRL-C. When selecting from a menu, clicking the left button causes the menu entry under the cursor to be selected.
+- When inputting a search query or selecting from a menu, the middle button acts as a substitute for the ENTER key, and the right button as a substitute for CTRL-C
+- When selecting from a menu, clicking the left button causes the menu entry under the cursor to be selected

-The above behaviour can be customized.
+The above behavior can be customized.
 For more information, see **CONFIGURATION**.

 # OPTIONS